 Changes on the 'My 1-on-1s' page

-You have enabled 1-on-1s with anyone, so what now?
-You will see a couple of changes when you go to your 1-on-1 dashboard.
+You've enabled 1-on-1s with anyone, so what now?
+You'll see a couple of changes when you go to your 1-on-1 dashboard.
 We have outlined them below.

 Your 'My 1-on-1s' page will look something like this: